 Easy Grilled Flank Steak

 Besides being chocoholics, the hubby and sons are beefaholics.
 When one of the boys had a birthday or was heading back to college, I prepared “steak.”
 They became beef lovers as tots, and always lumped flank steak in with filet mignon, strip steaks, and ribeyes when discussing our entree.

 It was another steak–and they enjoyed it as much as those latter options as long as it was cooked rare.
 Or just short of mooing as Bill would phrase it.
-We grill all year long, and there was the time I was out of town and the boys and their dad lugged the Big Green Egg into the house to let the frozen on lid defrost!
+We grill all year long, and there was the time I was out of town and the boys and their dad lugged the Big Green Egg into the house because the lid was frozen on and it needed to defrost!
 Or the times a golf umbrella was secured with duct tape to allow grilling during a summer monsoon.